valerianF/noisemonitor/docs/api.md

-  values, either weighted or unweighted and integrated over a period corresponding to the refresh rate of the sound level meter (typically between 1 second and several minutes, though the module will work with smaller or higher refresh rates).
-Example of relevant indices: LAeq, \
+  values, either weighted or unweighted and integrated over a period corresponding to the refresh rate of the sound level meter (typically between 1 second and several minutes, though the module will work with
+- `smaller or higher refresh rates).
+Example of relevant indices`: LAeq, \
   LCeq, LZeq, LAmax, LAmin, LCpeak, etc.
 - `header`: int, None, default 0 \
   row index for datasheet header.
 If None, the datasheet has